fotisk07/NumPy-Pandas-MatPlotLib/README.md

 Projects from the Udacity Nanodegree AI Programming with Python in the form of Jupyter Notebooks .
 The [first notebook](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/blob/master/Mean%20Normalization%20and%20Data%20Separation%20.ipynb) uses NumPy to perform mean normalization.
 The [Second notebook](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/blob/master/Statistics%20from%20Stock%20Data.ipynb) uses Pandas to extract useful information concerning Apple, Amazon, and Google stocks.
+The remaining notebooks demonstrate basic features of the MatPlotLib library.

 ## Getting Started